What do wasps look like?

 Adult paper wasps are 5/8 to ¾ of an inch in length.
 They are brown and, depending on the specific species, may have yellow or red markings.
 They have antennae, a pinched waist, and 6 long thin legs.

-The bald-faced hornet is the most common hornet in Maine.
+Though called hornets, bald-faced hornets are actually members of the wasp family.
 Adult workers grow up to ¾ of an inch in length.
 Queens are ¾ of an inch or larger in size.
 They are mostly black and have a unique white pattern that covers their face.

 Where do wasps nest?